 This is Serial Number KL3000 Combat NCO that at 3,000 rounds shot 400 yards open sight.
-At 5,000 rounds using bulk ammo shot 13" at 200 yards in a Ransom Rest shown elsewhere on this website under Testing.
-A borrowed gun.
+At 5,000 rounds using bulk ammo shot 13" at 200 yards in a Ransom Rest shown elsewhere on website under "Testing."
+It was a borrowed gun.

-If NOT the Combat NCO in military selection, bring a weapon to meet its criteria.
+If NOT the Combat NCO for our military selection, buy a weapon to meet NCO criteria.
 Give us the BEST weapon America has to offer.
-Our men and women in combat understand what has been said here and that Marine Sgt.
-Karl Lippard leads the way; he WAS a Combat NCO.
+Our men and women in combat understand what has been said here.
+A Marine, Sgt.
+Karl Lippard, has demonstrated its capability and leads the way.
+He WAS a Combat NCO.
 UUUraah!
 And, Semper FI!